CEED/libCEED/doc/papers/joss/paper.md

 # Summary

-High-order numerical methods are widely used in Partial Differential Equation (PDE) solvers, but software packages that provide high-performance implementations have often been special-purpose and intrusive. ``libCEED`` is an open-source light-weight matrix-free finite element library that offers a purely algebraic interface for efficient operator evaluation and matrix-free preconditioning ingredients. libCEED supports run-time selection of implementations tuned for a variety of computational architectures, including CPUs and GPUs, and can be unobtrusively integrated in new and legacy software to provide portable performance.
-We introduce ``libCEED``’s conceptual framework and interface, and show examples of its integration with other packages, such as PETSc, MFEM, and Nek5000.
+High-order numerical methods are widely used in Partial Differential Equation (PDE) solvers, but software packages that provide high-performance implementations have often been special-purpose and intrusive.
+``libCEED`` is a new lightweight, open-source, matrix-free Finite Element library that offers a purely algebraic interface for efficient operator evaluation and preconditioning ingredients [@libceed-dev-site]. libCEED supports run-time selection of implementations tuned for a variety of computational architectures, including CPUs and GPUs, and can be unobtrusively integrated in new and legacy software to provide portable performance.
+We introduce libCEED’s conceptual framework and interface, and show examples of its integration with other packages, such as PETSc [@PETScUserManual], MFEM [@MFEMlibrary], and Nek5000 [@Nekwebsite].

 In finite element formulations, the weak form of a PDE is evaluated on a subdomain (element), and the local results are composed into a larger system of equations that models the entire problem.
-In particular, when high-order finite elements or spectral elements are used, the resulting sparse matrix representation of the global operator is computationally expensive, with respect to both the memory transfer and floating point operations needed for its evaluation [@Orszag:1980; @Brown:2010]. ``libCEED`` provides an interface for matrix-free operator description that enables efficient evaluation on a variety of computational device types (selectable at run time).
+In particular, when high-order finite elements or spectral elements are used, the resulting sparse matrix representation of the global operator is computationally expensive, with respect to both the memory transfer and floating point operations needed for its evaluation [@Orszag:1980; @Brown:2010]. libCEED provides an interface for matrix-free operator description that enables efficient evaluation on a variety of computational device types (selectable at run time).

 # libCEED's API